 This toolkit was developed in partnership with the European Youth Information and Counselling Agency (ERYICA).
 It primarily intends to assist youth information workers working directly with young people, but it can also be used in other non-formal activities, as it offers many sources of information and inspiration on how to inform young people about their rights in an appealing way.
 Because only a combination of information and practical experience can ensure that human rights and youth issues will be understood in their totality, at the end of the publication you will find a list of practical activities to help young people understand human rights better.

-A Handbook for Education with Young People on the Roma Genocide (2014)
+A Handbook for Education with Young People on the Roma Genocide (Second edition 2017)